RYN SHELL ART TUTORIALS: https://gumroad.com/rynshell

 I cut a piece of cloth from an old T-shirt, and I wiped out the paint from the area where I intended to paint Faith the bear.
 I did not apply any thinners (turpentine) to the cloth because I prefer to work safely, so turpentine, thinners, solvents or other harmful chemicals are never used in my studio.

 With the canvas wiped as clean as I could get it, using elbow grease and the texture of the wipe-out cloth, I began to paint the bear while continuing to develop the painting of the rose and background.
 I worked over the entire painting, not just focusing on completing any one area.

 By midnight, on Sunday, I had the block-in of Faith the bear and the Golden Bunny rose completed and much of the refinement of the work finished.

-The third night at this painting, I followed my ‘more look than put’ rule, and I didn't begin the painting until late in the evening, after I'd had a chance to observe it for a day and was certain of what it trulyneeded.
 At this stage I worked with a fine signature brush, and I mixed a dark violet with dark orange and increased the shadows within the rose.

 I mixed titanium white and lemon yellow and increased the highlights on the outer edges of the rose petals.
 I also dragged the paint on the brush over the face of the bear to give the impression of some fabric texture, an indication that this was a calico bear.
 This was dry brushwork.
 Using thick paint in a dry brush and lightly dragging it over the surface, I indicated a suggestion of a knitted top on the bear.